agsb/jelly/documents/LogicLoop.md

 All Jelly opcodes are easy implemented except loops.

-How implement the loop opcodes begin and again, keep me in a round-robin by months without a feasible solution.
+How implement the loop opcodes \[begin and again\], keep me in a round-robin by months without a feasible solution.

 A interpreter of brainfunk, in pseudo-code, _left not optimized, sure not optimized, did I said it is not optimized ?_ :